 Here we see the very Son of God teaching those at that time—and us today—the direct teachings of His Father and what God is after in each of us.
 He is teaching the truth, and the bottom line of what this calling that you have been given is all about.
 Jesus goes on to tell us in Matthew 5:13-15 that we who are called by God in this end time are the salt of the earth and the light of the world.
 How?
 By living the way that God lives.
 We are to take on the nature of Jesus Christ and God the Father and live it for all to see.
 Then Jesus goes on to outline what we must do as it pertains to forgiveness and to loving our neighbor:

-He is saying that whoever is angry with his brother without cause shall be in danger of judgment.
+He is saying that whoever is angry at his brother without cause or without moderation or without good results shall be in danger of judgment.
 Whosoever is easily angered at every trifle will eventually be led to go too far.
 Thus, he will sin and will require judgment.
 He who shall call his brother raca, or an empty-headed, worthless fool, or have that attitude of contempt toward him, shall be brought before the council that oversees the highest of crimes.
 Whosoever shall say, "You fool!" is one who is a rebel against God and apostate to all good and shall face hell fire.
 God is deeply serious about this.